Yuxing-Wang-THU/yuxingwang.github.io/_pages/about.md

 Welcome to my homepage!

-Yuxing Wang is a master student at [Tsinghua University](https://www.tsinghua.edu.cn/) with broad interests in Robotics, Physics Simulation, Evolutionary Reinforcement Learning and Embodied AI.
+<center>Yuxing Wang is a master student at [Tsinghua University](https://www.tsinghua.edu.cn/) with broad interests in Robotics, Physics Simulation, Evolutionary Reinforcement Learning and Embodied AI.
 Before coming to Tsinghua, he obtained the bachelor’s degree from [Southwest Minzu University](https://www.swun.edu.cn/).
 He worked at [Tencent AI Lab](https://ai.tencent.com/ailab/) as a research intern for one year.
-Besides research, he enjoys playing Chinese bamboo flute and reading comic books.
+Besides research, he enjoys playing Chinese bamboo flute and reading comic books.</center>

 He aims to develop intelligent robotic systems that dynamically adapt their morphologies and behaviors.
 Through this lens, He develops algorithms for co-designing the brain and body of various robots.